 How much does it cost?
 A flat-fee rate is charged for all manuscript evaluations, depending on length of manuscript.
 Elisabeth offers a sliding-scale rate in select situations.
 Curious?
 Ask about rates here.

 Ready to book?
-Elisabeth is currently accepting clients for Summer 2017.
+Elisabeth is currently accepting clients for 2022.
 Reserve your spot now.

 Elisabeth read my novel and provided comprehensive developmental notes on the manuscript… It was really gratifying to have my work read so deeply and empathically and I now have a clear set of practical suggestions and direction to proceed upon.
 She was wonderful to work with and I got full value from her consultation.
 Thanks, Elisabeth! — Manuscript evaluation client David Morton